bioidiap/bob.pad.base/doc/pad_intro.rst

 ===================

 Biometric recognition systems contain different points of attack.
 Attacks on certain points are either called direct or indirect attacks.
 An indirect attack would consist of modifying data after the capture, in any of the steps between the capture and the decision stages.
-To prevent such attacks is relevant of classical cyber security, hardware and data protection.
+To prevent such attacks is relevant to classical cybersecurity, hardware protection, and data protection.
 Presentation Attacks (PA), on the other hand, are the only direct attacks that can be performed on a biometric system, and countering those attacks is relevant to biometrics.

-For a face recognition system, for example, one of the possible presentation attack would be to wear a mask resembling another individual so that the system identifies the attacker as that other person.
+For a face recognition system, for example, one of the possible presentation attacks would be to wear a mask resembling another individual so that the system identifies the attacker as that other person.

 New PAI (Presentation Attack Instrument) can be developed to counteract the countermeasures put in place in the first place, so the field is in constant evolution, to adapt to new threats and try to anticipate them.